Tara O'Brien

 43210

-Dr. Tara O’Brien is an assistant professor and early stage principal investigator testing non-pharmacological real-time self-management interventions to promote health outcomes in kidney transplant recipients at The Ohio State University College of Nursing.
-Her research seeks to shift the paradigm of using printed materials for promoting self-care to using wearable sensors and working with health coaches.
+Dr. Tara O’Brien is an assistant professor and early-stage principal investigator testing non-pharmacological real-time self-management interventions to promote health outcomes in kidney transplant recipients at The Ohio State University College of Nursing.
+Her research seeks to shift the paradigm of using printed materials to promote self-care, using wearable sensors, and working with health coaches.
 In prior work, she found that kidney transplant recipients using a multicomponent intervention for wearing an activity tracker, in combination with health coaching to monitor physical activity, had improved resting heart rates compared to a control group that only used the activity tracker.

-Dr. O’Brien has 26 years of nursing experience working with underserved populations living with chronic disease in rural and urban communities.
-She brings 14 years of knowledge for integrating technology in the classroom to promote active learning and also using technology to achieve health goals in research.
-She has received over $400,000.00 funding from the National Institutes of Health, National Institute of Nursing Research, International Transplant Nursing Society, and American Nephrology Nurses Association, and Sigma Theta Tau International Honor Society of Nursing for her work targeting mobile technology to facilitate self-management after a kidney transplant.
-Dr. O’Brien received the Southern Nursing Research Society Aging Research Interest Group Rising Investigator Award in 2019, and was selected to participate the Southern Nursing Research Society Leadership Academy in 2020.
+Dr. O’Brien has 30 years of nursing experience working with underserved populations living with chronic disease in rural and urban communities.
+She brings 18 years of knowledge for integrating technology in the classroom to promote active learning and also using technology to achieve health goals in research.
+She has received over $400,000.00 in funding from the National Institutes of Health, National Institute of Nursing Research, International Transplant Nursing Society, American Nephrology Nurses Association, and Sigma Theta Tau International Honor Society of Nursing for her work targeting mobile technology to facilitate self-management after a kidney transplant.
+Dr. O’Brien received the Southern Nursing Research Society Aging Research Interest Group Rising Investigator Award in 2019, the Southern Nursing Research Society's Leadership in Research Award, the American Nephrology Nurses Association Outstanding Research Abstract Presentation in 2021 and 2023, and the 2024 Research Sharing Award, and the 2024 Medical University of South Carolina as the Emerging Leader Alumni Award.

 Community Service